Assessments: stand-alone assessments: introduction

 |1.||A stand-alone assessment is not a self assessment and exists apart from a self assessment.
-A stand-alone assessment is, however, a further assessment to any self assessment.
+A stand-alone assessment is, however, a further assessment to any self assessment that has been made by the customer.
 If there is no self assessment, for example because there is a failure to notify chargeability, a stand-alone assessment is not a further assessment.|

 |2.||If an original stand-alone assessment is discovered to be insufficient a further assessment should be made.|

 From 6 April 1998 the charge arising from all new assessments, and further assessments (other than Special Assessments and simple assessments), will be recorded onto the customer’s SA record.
 This is so the Section 86 TMA1970 (up to 30 October 2011) and FA2009 Section 101 and Schedule 53 (from 31 October 2011) interest provisions are handled correctly.

 The types of stand-alone assessment that may be required are below.

 In the majority of cases, these are the provisions that will apply

 - a) a discovery assessment made under Section 29 TMA 1970, after the conclusion of a compliance check under the discovery provisions, or during an enquiry if the assessment is for an earlier year where there’s no enquiry